NBA Power Rankings Heading into 2017 All-Star Game

 ↑ 3 Spots

-Just when you thought it was safe to give up on the New Orleans Pelicans, they go an close out the pre-break schedule with a 3-1 road trip culminating in a victory against the playoff-bound Memphis Grizzlies.
+Just when you thought it was safe to give up on the New Orleans Pelicans, they go and close out the pre-break schedule with a 3-1 road trip culminating in a victory against the playoff-bound Memphis Grizzlies.

 Solomon Hill showed actual signs of life against Memphis, scoring a season-high 23 points on 8-of-11 shooting, but the Pels' success stemmed mainly from the Anthony Davis-Jrue Holiday pairing.

 In 134 minutes together last week, those two posted a plus-8.9 net rating, which is a hugely encouraging sign considering they're only at plus-0.1 on the season.

-Davis and Holiday have to be dominant in order to offset the roster's lack of depth, and if they can crush opponents like they did this past week, New Orleans will get away with the minus-3.1 net rating (good for 19th in the NBA) its bench produces.
+Davis and Holiday have to be dominant in order to offset the roster's lack of depth.
+And if they can crush opponents like they did this past week, New Orleans will get away with the minus-3.1 net rating (good for 19th in the NBA) its bench produces.

 Also helpful: The Pelicans own the third-best defensive rating in the league since Feb.
 10.